tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 "I'm not too sure, all I heard was something happened with the guys teeth and he croaked about a week ago.
 No one heard from him and they called in a wellness check.
 Sure enough we are here, so yeah....
 Hes dead" he said with a kind of stare off into the distance and hands on his sides.

 "Oh word?
 He's not alive and breathing?
 I thought we were here to say hi.
 Maybe give him a kiss on the cheek or something."
-I said dumbfounded
+I said dumbfounded, making a kissy face.

 "Yeah you can go give the cadaver a kiss on the cheek if you want."
 John said laughing

 "So where the hell is Arin...it's 10:30...
 Dude is seriously late every fucking day."
 I said noticeably annoyed I threw the 3 hazmat suits onto the pavement next to the bleach.